 Based on this, Smalls sampler comes out to be $1.47 per meal or $33.75 in total for 23 meals.
 However, this price does include the 25% discount offer when first trialing their food.

 Without this discount, each meal would be roughly just under $2 per meal.

 If the introductory discount wasn’t enough, smalls do offer a 100% money-back guarantee which makes trialing their food almost risk-free.

 Smalls Product Range

-Smalls does not produce any products that are specifically aimed at certain age groups of cats, such as kittens or senior cats.
-However, Smalls believes their products are suitable for all ages, which is the likely driver behind this absence.
+Smalls does not produce any cat food products that are specifically aimed at certain age groups of cats, such as kittens or senior cats.

 The nutrition provided by Smalls recipes varies depending on the type of recipe.
 As one would imagine, the freeze-dried raw and the fresh/wet recipes provide superior nutrition when compared to the dry food recipes.